Azaijah/Data-Science-Career-Notes/Data Science/Mathematics Fundamentals/Algebra/Equations of a Line.md

 - $m$ is the slope of the line, indicating the [[rate of change]] of $y$ with respect to $x$,
 - $b$ is the y-intercept, which is the value of $y$ when $x = 0$, indicating where the line crosses the y-axis.

-This form is particularly useful for quickly identifying the slope and y-intercept of a line.
+The **Slope-Intercept Form** directly reveals the slope and y-intercept of a line, making it easy to graph and understand the line's behavior.
+The slope, m, indicates the line's steepness and direction, whereas the y-intercept, b, shows where the line crosses the y-axis.

 ### Standard Form